 - Piece of ribbon or cording for hanging

 Thread your needle and begin stitching on the wings.
-At this point, only sew the inside edge of your wings to attach them to the front piece of your owl's body (we'll sew the outside edge when we stitch the front and back of the body together).
-When you're finished fastening on the wings, tie a knot and snip off any excess floss.
+At this point, only sew the inside edge of your wings to attach them to the front piece of your owl's body.
+(We'll sew the outside edge when we stitch the front and back of the body together.)
+When you're finished fastening the wings, tie a knot and snip off any excess floss.

 Lay the felt eyes so they are centered on the owl's face.
-Use embroidery floss (make sure it's a different color than what you used for the wings!) to stitch around the eyes' perimeter, securing them into place.
+Use a different color of embroidery floss to stitch around the eyes' perimeter, securing them in place.
 When you're finished, tie it off like you did for the wings.

 Place your yellow triangle in the center of your eye piece and sew it into place with matching yellow or orange floss.
-This only takes three little straight stitches.
+This only takes three small straight stitches.

-When you've got the face in place, make two tiny, parallel stitches on either side of your beak to create the owl's little pupils.
+Once the face is in place, make two tiny, parallel stitches on either side of your beak to create the owl's pupils.

 Using the same embroidery floss you used for the eye piece, stitch three vertical lines onto his tail feathers.
 Place this piece aside for now.

-Cut off a piece of ribbon or cord (or whatever you're using to hang your owl).
+Cut off a piece of ribbon or cord.
 Make a good-sized loop and tie the ends together.
 Set it aside with your tail feather piece.

 Stop stitching when you reach the bottom of the second wing.

 Stuff your bird through the opening on the outer edge of the wing.
-Once stuffed to your liking, finish stitching up the wing and hang your new forest felt friend on your tree!
+Once stuffed to your liking, finish stitching up the wing and hang your felt friend on your tree!